-3. Transfer EGR Valve
+3. Remove EGR Valve & Throttle

-4. Transfer Throttle Body
+4. Transfer MAP Sensor

-Transfer the throttle body from the OEM elbow to the Banks Monster-Ram.
+Transfer the MAP sensor to the Monster-Ram.

-5. Transfer MAP Sensor
+5. Transfer Stud

-6. NPT Ports
+6. NPT Ports & Plug

 The Banks Monster-Ram comes with four 1/8″ NPT ports that can be used for Banks sensor and expansion ports.
 If any of these ports are not to be used, install the supplied 1/8″ NPT plugs with thread sealant to plug the unused ports.

-7. Heater Plate
+9. Heater Plate

 Remove the covering over the opening in the heater plate.
 Chase the treads of the six M8x1.25 tapped holes in the intake plenum to ensure they are clean.
 Remove any remnants of the stock gasket from the intake plenum being careful to not allow any debris into the intake plenum.
 Clean and dry all sealing surfaces thoroughly.
 Place the Intake Gasket onto the heater plate.

-9. Thread Flanged Screw
+11. Thread Flanged Screw

-10. Apply Thread Lock
+12. Apply Thread Lock

 Apply medium strength thread lock to the other five socket head cap screws.
 Insert the other flanged screw in the middle of the Monster-Ram on the other side.
 Insert the two 150mm long screws with washers and the two 55 mm long screws with washers in the other 4 holes in the Monster-Ram and get all screws started in their holes.
 Make sure the gasket remains in place.
 Adjust the gasket position as needed to get all six screws started.

-13. Move Stock Dipstick
+15. Move Stock Dipstick

 Move the stock dipstick tube over the Monster-Ram and align the hole in the bracket on the tube with the boss on the top of the Monster-Ram.
 Reusing the stock bolt, secure the dipstick tube to the Monster-Ram.
 Tighten to 14 lb-ft.

-14. Reconnect EGR Pipe
+19. Reconnect EGR Pipe